JetBrains/kotlin-web-site/pages/docs/reference/typecasts.md

         null
 ```
 </div>

+IntelliJ IDEA can also automatically generate the `@Suppress` annotation.
+Open the intentions menu via the light bulb icon or Alt-Enter, and click the small arrow next to the "Change type arguments" quick-fix.
+Here, you can select the suppression scope, and your IDE will add the annotation to your file accordingly.

 On the JVM, the [array types](basic-types.html#arrays) (`Array<Foo>`) retain the information about the erased type of
 their elements, and the type casts to an array type are partially checked: the